amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_1.md.txt

 > > ```
 > > ```
 > > total 8
-> > drwxr-x--- 2 dcuser dcuser 4096 Jul 30  2015 sra_metadata
+> > drwxr-x--- 2 root root 4096 Mar 30 20:23 sra_metadata
-> > drwxr-xr-x 2 dcuser dcuser 4096 Nov 15  2017 untrimmed_fastq
+> > drwxr-x--- 2 root root 4096 Mar 30 20:23 untrimmed_fastq
 > > ```
 > >
-> > The additional information given includes the name of the owner of the file,
-> > when the file was last modified, and whether the current user has permission
-> > to read and write to the file.
+> > The additional information given includes the name of the owner of the file, when the file was last modified, and whether the current user has permission to read and write to the file.

-No one can possibly learn all of these arguments, that's why the manual page is for.
+> No one can possibly learn all of these arguments, that's why the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.

 Let's go into the `untrimmed_fastq` directory and see what is in there.